Chairman of the Supervisory Body

 Under the new Organisational Model, supervisory functions ex D.Lgs.
 231, formerly performed by the Statutory Auditors, have been allocated to a new and separate structure, the Supervisory Body, which will provide specialist supervision, notwithstanding the link with the control function of the Board of Statutory Auditors.

-The Board of Directors appointed as members of the Supervisory Body Giuseppe Pignatone (Chairman), Carlo Piergallini and the Statutory Auditor Anna Doro.
+The Board of Directors appointed as members of the Supervisory Body Giuseppe Pignatone (Chairman), Carlo Piergallini, the Statutory Auditor Anna Doro and Massimiliano Turconi (director of Internal Audit).